yext/answers-search-ui/README.md

         hiddenFields: ['builtin.entityType'],
         // The character that separates the count of results (e.g. “1-6”) from the applied filter bar.
 Defaults to '|'
         resultsCountSeparator: '|',
         // Whether to display the change filters link in universal results.
-Defaults to true.
+Defaults to false.
-        showChangeFilters: true,
+        showChangeFilters: false,
         // The character that separates each field (and its associated filters) within the applied filter bar.
 Defaults to '|'
         delimiter: '|'
       },